The cannabis industry is evolving in ways that may strengthen the industry.

 The Short-Term Weather

 - The industry witnessed an initial spike of sales early in the pandemic, which was followed by rather steep sales declines.
-Speculations included a buying surge before lock-downs were out in place.
+Speculations included a buying surge before lock-downs were in place.

 - Short term impacts are affecting sales, as recreational cannabis is considered non-essential and restricted.
 Medicinal is considered essential and sales may remain largely unaffected.